Gen Z & Alphas: Teaching & Engaging the Youngest Generations

 Colin Harman Colin Harman

-Over the last half a century, five different leadership styles became popular.
-Today, new team members enter with more education and a desire to be heard and not just seen.
-They want a “seat at the table” and they wan to be heard at that table.
-This session offers a leadership approach that embraces these new dynamics while giving actionable steps along the way.
-Just like Dorothy led a team to the Emerald City and utilized their strengths along the way, this new approach to team leadership enables leaders to avoid manipulation or intimidation and move toward collaborative exploration to problem-solving on your campus.
-The session illustrates how to lead your people while beside them, not beyond them.
+Over the last half-century, five different leadership styles have become popular.
+Today, people enter with more education and a desire to be heard and not just seen.
+This session offers a leadership approach that embraces these new team dynamics while giving actionable steps along the way.
+This new approach to team leadership enables leaders to avoid manipulation or intimidation and move toward collaborative exploration to problem-solving on your campus.

 Read More